 The first few are obvious hopefully.
 Of course you would should be the expected answer.
 What about the last ones?
 Are you listening to those channels for feedback in your business?

-But!
-If you are on those channels, you need to be listening to them.
+According to Andrew Defrancesco, you need to be listening to your customers needs.
 You may look at them like they’re a TV commercial or a radio spot or a magazine advertisement, but they’re not.
 Those are NOT one-way communication channels.
 At least your customers and potential customers don’t expect them to be.

 Don’t Get Distracted

 If you’re going to attempt to be engaged in social communities online, don’t get distracted away from that effort.
-This may sound weird, but don’t get so caught up in running your business that you forget about the business of engaging your customers.
+This may sound weird, but don’t get so caught up in running your business that you forget about the business of engaging your customers, if you are struggling to keep up we’d suggest looking for a field service app in order to a consistent service to your customers.
+I have also been saving huge amounts of time by simply using an answering service for my phone, so I’d suggest looking into that if you get a lot of calls.

 So… Pizza Hut is just posting sales tweet after sales tweet and not actually taking action on any customer service issues.
 I can’t tell you how many companies we consult with that say things like, “Oh, we’re just going to use Twitter for Marketing.” and we warn them that the customer doesn’t care what your intent is when they’re frustrated and have a problem with your service.